poolll98/monday-e-commerce/Backend/EcommerceBackend/README.md

 POST http://localhost:8080/shopcart/add

 body:{
-    "quantity": 5,
-    "cartid": 1,
-    "prodid": 1
+    "prodid": 1,
+    "quantity": 5
 }

 Authorization: type: Bear Token

 RESULT: {
-    "message": "Product has been added to the cart.", "id": 1
+    "message": "A new Shopping has been created.
+The product has been added to the cart.", "id": 1
 }